-- For interdisciplinary programs, faculty teaching non-business courses. - Faculty teaching courses or modules that service the general university population (for example accounting for nonbusiness majors).3 - Lower-level business communications courses where basic oral and written communications is the primary content. - Courses serviced outside the business school that are taught from the perspective of a non-business discipline -(e.g., business law taught in the law school, economics taught in a college of arts and letters or a separate school of economics that is social science oriented, or information systems taught in the school of computing from a computer science perspective.) - Non-business courses that are prerequisites to business taught from a nonbusiness perspective, such as calculus and/or statistics courses serviced outside the business school, or foreign language classes.4 - Faculty teaching in partner schools supporting a collaborative provision program that is deemed out of scope for the AACSB-accredited school.5
+- For interdisciplinary programs, faculty teaching non-business courses. - Faculty teaching courses or modules that service the general university population (for example accounting for nonbusiness majors).3 - Lower-level business communications courses where basic oral and written communications is the primary content. - Courses serviced outside the business school (e.g., business law taught in the law school, economics taught in a college of arts and letters or a separate school of economics, or information systems taught in the school of computing.) - Non-business courses that are prerequisites to business, such as calculus and/or statistics courses serviced outside the business school, or foreign language classes.4 - Faculty teaching in partner schools supporting a collaborative provision program that is deemed out of scope for the AACSB-accredited school.5 - Faculty supporting any transfer credit such as advanced placement courses, dual credit courses through high school and university arrangements, courses transferred in through articulation agreements, or study abroad courses transferred - Faculty members who are solely dedicated to the delivery of non-credit executive education programs, non-credit certificates, etc. For faculty who deliver both noncredit executive education and credit-bearing courses, the faculty member should be included in the tables with respect to the credit-bearing courses only. - Faculty members who terminated employment with the school prior to the most recently completed regular academic year should not be included in Table 3-1.
+However, faculty who left mid-year for the most recent regular academic year of record (i.e., they left during the self-study year) may be included for the portion of the year they were a faculty member, with an appropriate footnote to denote that the faculty member has left.
+Percent of time devoted to mission should be adjusted accordingly.
+For example, a full-time faculty member who left midway through the self-study year would be reflected as 50 percent